-Risk factors specific to certain sub-funds
+Risk linked to certain Sub-Funds

 Equity Risks

 The risks associated with investment in equity (and equity-like) securities include significant fluctuations in market prices, adverse issuer or market information and the subordinate status of equity in relation to debt paper issued by the same company.
 Prices of equities fluctuate daily and can be influenced by many micro and macro factors such as political and economic news, corporate earnings reports and catastrophic events.
 The value of equities will go up and down and the value of a Sub-Fund investing in equities could incur significant losses.